tcan05/SENG-Project/README.md

 ## Known Limitations

-- Requires LM Studio to be running locally
+- Requires LM Studio to be running locally.
-- No cloud-based model support
+- No cloud-based model support.
-- Performance depends on local hardware
+- Performance depends on local hardware.

 ## Contributors